ianrenton/home-meteogram-display/README.md

 6. Make any other adjustments to parameters in `.env` based on the climate of your location, then save it.
 7. Run `python meteogram.py`
 8. View the meteogram, which will be saved as `output.png`.

+## Thanks / Licence Information

+My own original code created for this project is licenced under "The Unlicence" as described in the `LICENCE` file.

+The repository also contains weather icons inside the `icons` folder which are from the [Adwaita](https://github.com/GNOME/adwaita-icon-theme) icon set and subject to its licence terms (LGPL/CC BY-SA 3), used with many thanks.